Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 \subsubsection{Summary and remarks}

 As we earlier remarked, the results obtained are novel for this particular model and they are universal for random external fields in the precise sense given by the assumptions of the theorems concerning the random variable $h_0$. \\ \\ In the introduction, we noted that the RFCW model, in principle, should allow one to study limiting free energies with many global maximizing points with varying strengths.
 For the RFMFS model, due possibly to the spherical constraint, the only options are that the global maximizing point is unique, in which case the structure of the metastates is trivial, or there are exactly two global maximizing points of quadratic type which constitute the simplest form of global maximizing points.
 The results then for the case of two global maximizing points are almost identical to the results concerning the metastate obtained for the BFCW model.
 As such, it is natural to see many methods repeated such as the construction of sequence of local maximizing points of the exponential tilting functions, and the conditioning sets used for the analysis of the N-S metastate.
-The most significant difference between the BFCW model and the RFMFS model is that main calculations for the BFCW model concerning the limiting free energy consider the analysis of a smooth function on an unbounded set where all derivatives contain some form of randomness while the analogous analysis for the RFMFS model considers a two-dimensional smooth function on a bounded set such that the randomness vanishes for derivatives of order two or higher.
+The most significant difference between the BFCW model and the RFMFS model is that main calculations for the BFCW model concerning the limiting free energy consider the analysis of a smooth function on an unbounded set where all derivatives contain some form of randomness while the analogous analysis for the RFMFS model considers a two-dimensional smooth function on a bounded set such that the randomness vanishes for derivatives of order two or higher. \\ \\ As a final remark, let us comment on the methods and usability of the arguments presented here for cases other than the independent identically distributed components case.
+The proofs concerning the CSD phenomenon rely heavily on the recurrence properties of random walks.
+In a similar fashion, the proofs concerning the convergence of the N-S metastate rely on specific properties of random walks leading to the arcsine law.
+On the other hand, the construction of the A-W metastate relies on the strong law of large numbers, or generic almost sure convergence, to resolve the almost sure convergence of the "microcanonical" measures, permutation invariance of $h$ to prove uniform tightness, and the weak convergence relies on the convergence in distribution of the magnetization vectors $\{ \sqrt{n} (m_n^h - m) \}_{n \in \mathbb{N}}$, which in turn comes down to proving results concerning the scaled sums of the sequence $\{ (h_i, h_i^2)\}_{i \in \mathbb{N}}$.
+Since the results concerning weak convergence use Skorohod's representation theorem, one can, in principle, study external fields satisfying the other required properties but with slower or possibly faster rates of asymptotic convergence in distribution of the magnetization vectors.
+To accommodate this type of analysis, one can also use the methods of proof for the asymptotics of the magnetization vectors to consider cases where the rate of convergence is not the same for each individual component of the sequence of vectors, but different.
+For examples of this type of analysis for large deviations of the RFCW model, see \cite{Loewe2013}.